m-hisham08/ScribesByHisham-static/content/posts/From Notion to Live in Minutes: A Guide to How I Manage My Personal Blog Directly Through Notion.md

 ---

-title: From Notion to Live in Minutes: A Guide to How I Manage My Personal Blog Through Notion
+title: From Notion to Live in Minutes - A Guide to How I Manage My Personal Blog Through Notion

 date: 2024-07-27

-tags:  [“Hugo”,”Notion API”, “GitHub Workflows”]
+tags: [“Hugo”, ”Notion API”, “GitHub Workflows”]

-categories: [“Personal Blog”,”Programming”,”Tech”]
+categories: [“Personal Blog”, ”Programming”, ”Tech”]

 author: Hisham

 summary: A guide to how I automated my workflow for blogging using Hugo + Notion

-draft: false
+draft: true
 ---

 <Your Content Here>